 – What is your product, please explain to me.

 – Shouldn’t you know that?
 Why did you write to me if you don’t know my product.

-Sounds familiar or you don’t believe such things happen?
+Sounds familiar, or maybe you don’t believe such things happen?

 You might find it surprising, but they do.
 This is a real life example from Mick Griffin Facebook fan page “How not to sale – Pipeline Summit” where sometimes he gives examples of bad selling practices.

 Let’s be honest, nobody would like to be mentioned as an example of bad selling, would you?

 Neither would I. And even though I’ve got hope (and hard results to underwrite it) that my selling skills are not too shabby, I decided to take part in Sandler Selling Camp organized by Arek Chludziński.
 Its first part took place on 26-27th November.

 Working exclusively on retainer fee or constant cooperation, I often stumbled across the situations where clients didn’t see the value of our model.
 Sometimes, after long chats they finally begun to see it, therefore they’re happy working with us.
 Sometimes they just stayed unconvinced, and the deal fell flat.
 Fortunately, with the market growth in recent years local entrepreneurs are already on-board with retainer fees – after all, they have see our results firsthand many times and work-to-mouth about Bee Talents has spread as well.

 Still, at that point I vested my hopes in classes with Arek.
 I hoped they would help me to learn how to explain the value better…